EnterpriseDB/barman/doc/manual/16-installation.en.md

 # Installation

+Official packages for Barman are distributed by EnterpriseDB through repositories listed on the [Barman downloads page][barman-downloads].

 > **IMPORTANT:**
 > The recommended way to install Barman is by using the available
 > packages for your GNU/Linux distribution.